ResursBank/ecom2/README.md

 2. The json file consists of a structure where each key contains an object with texts in various languages.
 3. The *Translator::translate()* method will resolve the correct text based on configured language and supplied id (key).

-Assume we want to translator "Hello World", we would first add a segment to our *translations.json* file:
+Assume we want to translate "Hello World", we would first add a segment to our *translations.json* file:

 ```json